-The possible values for DurabilityareVolatile, Transient Local, Transient, and Persistent.
+The possible values for Durability are Volatile, Transient Local, Transient, and Persistent.
 When set to Volatile, CoreDX DDS will not save previously published data for late joining readers.
 When set to Transient Local, CoreDX DDS will save previously published data for the lifespan of the DataWriter for late joining readers.
 With a Transient Local setting, once the DataWriter is destroyed, its published history data is no longer available.
-When set to Transient, CoreDX DDS will save previously published history data is no longer available.
 When set to Transient, CoreDX DDS will save previously published data for the lifespan of the publishing application for late joining readers.
 With a Transient setting, once the publishing application exits, its published history data is no longer available.
 When set to Persistent, CoreDX DDS will save previously published data in permanent storage, where it can outlive the publishing application and a system reset.
 This history data is available to late joining readers.

-The 'wait\for\historical\data' may be used on DataReaders with a Durability setting of Transient Local or stronger to block the application until all historical data has been received by the DataReader.
-Refer to section 8.5.2Wait for Historical Data for additional information.
+The 'wait\for\historical\data' API may be used on DataReaders with a Durability setting of Transient Local or stronger to block the application until all historical data has been received by the DataReader.
+Refer to the Wait for Historical Data chapter for additional information.

 This is a QoS policy that must be compatible before DataReaders and DataWriters will match.
 The DataWriter must have a Durability<= the DataReader's Durabilitybefore the DataWriter and DataReader will communicate, where the Durability values are ordered so that Volatile<TransientLocal<Transient<Persistent.
-If the Durabilitiesare not compatible, CoreDX DDS will generate an IncompatibleQos status (see the Communication Status chapter for additional information).
+If the Durabilities are not compatible, CoreDX DDS will generate an IncompatibleQos status (see the Communication Status chapter for additional information).

-The number of data samples and instances stored for any Durability setting is determined in part by the configuration of the History and Resources LimitsQoS policies.
+The number of data samples and instances stored for any Durability setting is determined in part by the configuration of the History and Resources Limits QoS policies.